kyclark/tiny_python_projects/book.md

 ![Apple and bananas go together like peas and carrots.](images/apples-and-bananas.png)

 Write a Python program called `apples.py` that will turn all the vowels in some given text in a single positional argument into just one `-v|--vowel` (default `a`) like this song.
-It should complain if the `--vowel` argument isn't a single, lowercase vowel (hint, see `choices` in the `argparse` documentation).
-If the given text argument is a file, read the text from the file.

 Replace all vowels with the given vowel, both lower- and uppercase.

+If the program is run with no arguments or the `-h|--help` flags, print a usage statement:

 ````
 $ ./apples.py